stcorp/muninn/docs/extensions_dev.md

 from remote sources using a protocol beyond the basic file/ftp/http/https protocols.

+## Synchronizers

+A synchronizer plug-in adds the ability to synchronize catalogue entries for a certain set of product types with a remote archive.
+It is meant to allow for easy quick updates of the current catalogue to be in line with modifications made in the remote archive.

 ## Extension API

 All attributes, functions, and methods described in the below sections are